2-day Hangover: Causes & Cures For Two Day Hangovers

 That’s OK!
 It’s normal.

-As we age, our body isn’t able to process or handle alcohol as well as it once did.
+As we age, our body processes alcohol much slower and less effectively than it once did.
 It can take longer for your body to break down alcohol, causing more severe hangovers than when you were younger.

 Tip: You can reduce your impending hangover by minimizing how much you drink (and don’t compare it to your university days).